 Other things to consider:

 When shooting in public places, I like to recommend early morning or sunset sessions to avoid crowds and bystanders so that you're not distracted/uncomfortable.
-This also generally expands our options of available space due to lighting and accessibility.
+This also expands our options of available space due to lighting and accessibility.
 Many locations require shooting during business hours of 9-5, which isn't always ideal for light, but we definitely can make adjustments to do so!
-The locations I've suggested below are go-to favorites because they're public yet still feel private.

-They also all have easy, close parking to our shooting spots which is great for not having to drag kids around (or a preggo mama on sore feet) for a mile to get to a secluded spot-- this is actually harder than you'd think!
+Close parking to our shooting spots is something I keep in mind for families with young kids - nobody enjoys dragging kids (or a preggo mama on sore feet) for a mile to get to a secluded spot.

 PERSONALITY CENTERED FAMILY PHOTO LOCATIONS: